 An artist produced by SG Entertainment will be promoted both to the Korean market as well as the French/EU market through the Paris agency.
 Therefore advertisers will be able to reach a much wider global audience.
 Those that are looking to visit Seoul should go to Hongdae and check out SG entertainment, as they offer foreign tourist tours.

 Frequently Asked Questions on How to become a K-pop Idol

 What is a typical Live K-pop Audition like?

 This is different for every single K-Pop Entertainment company.
 However, a rough estimate is that for singing, you will get to sing for 30 seconds.
 You will be with around five other applicants.
 For a dance audition, you will be with a group of 5, and you all will dance to one song.
 Again this is not for every Entertainment company.
 However, this is pretty standard.

 The typical requirement is for you to fill out their application form, upload your profile picture or pictures, and upload or send a singing, dancing, or rapping video (around 2 minutes).

 How long do I have to be a trainee?

 A lot of luck and work ethic are involved.
-However, there have been cases of people only training for a few months and other cases where they are trainees for 10 years.
-The average length is around 3 years.
+However, there have been cases of people only training for a few months and other cases where they are trainees for ten years.
+The average length is around three years.